openregister/registers-rfcs/content/rsf-spec/index.md

   number found in the register.
-* An [`append-entry` command](#append-entry-command) must always appear after the [`add-item` command](#add-item-command) that introduces the item is referencing.
+* An [`append-entry` command](#append-entry-command) must always appear after the [`add-item` command](#add-item-command) that introduces the item is referencing *unless* the item already exists in the register.
 * It is illegal to have orphan items.
 An `add-item` must have at least one `append-entry` referencing to the item.
 * It is illegal to have broken references.
-An `append-entry` must reference an item previously introduced by an `add-item` command.
+An `append-entry` must reference an existing item or an item previously introduced by an `add-item` command.
 * It is illegal to have two identical consecutive `append-entry` commands.
 * The item in the `add-item` command must always be in the canonical form.